 - An elected official within the local or national government

 In the most direct sense, going bankrupt should not have any effect on your salary or wage and your employer should not act in way that is prejudicial by reflecting your financial status in the amount you earn.

-It is worth keeping in mind, however, that as part of your bankruptcy you may be asked to make an Income Payments Agreement (IPA) or be made subject to an Income Payments Order (IPO).
-This will usually only happen if it is determined that you earn enough, and have a sufficient amount left over in disposable income each month (typically over £20), to contribute towards your debts.
-The amount you have to pay is calculated based on how much is left over from your income once you have paid for essential living costs, with the money deducted directly from your salary much in the same way as standard income tax is deduced at the point of payment.
+It is worth keeping in mind, however, that as part of your bankruptcy you may be asked to make an Income Payments Agreement or be made subject to an Income Payments Order.
+This will usually only happen if it is determined that you earn enough, and have a sufficient amount leftover in disposable income each month (typically over £20), to contribute towards your debts.
+The amount you have to pay is calculated based on how much is left over from your income once you have paid for essential living costs, with the money deducted directly from your salary much in the same way as standard income tax is deducted at the point of payment.
 An IPA or IPO will usually run for three years from the date the agreement commences or from when the order was made.